All Episodes

 jordan holmes

-Man, it seems like he should be very aware, though, that he has also been the victim of exactly that situation.
+Man, it seems like he should be very aware, though, that he has also been the victim of exactly that sick situation.

-Like, he was supporting Trump because he thought he was going to be taken along with the right, and then Trump abandoned him and tossed him to the wolves.
+Like, he was supporting Trump because he thought he was going to be taken along with the ride.

 Does he not draw a one-to-one parallel between those two things?